Two new stars enter the I’m a Celeb jungle

 While Irish DJ and BBC radio host Dean McCullough “disappointed” Ant and Dec in a Bushtucker Trial earlier this week, GK Barry shocked fans with her “amazing” performance.
 The pair faced another challenge on Wednesday (20 November), as they completed “Drown in the Dumps” to secure yellow stars for their campmates.

-And to mix things up even more, two late entries surprised the camp on the show’s latest episode.
+And to mix things up even more, two late arrivals surprised the camp on the show’s latest episode.

 After lots of rumours and speculation, Love Island star Maura Higgins was confirmed as a late entry into the jungle.